-This manual supplements the existing Textron Aviation aircraft maintenance manual (AMM):
+This manual supplements the following Textron Aviation Aircraft Maintenance Manual (AMM):

 - Super King Air B300/B300C Maintenance Manual, P/N 130-590031-11 - Super King Air B300/B300C Fusion Maintenance Manual, P/N 434-590169-0009

 MODIFICATION DRAWINGS

 The following CenTex Aerospace drawings are provided with the STC modification kit.
 These drawings are listed as reference and are not required for the continued airworthiness of the airplane.
 Contact CenTex Aerospace to obtain a copy of any drawing listed below.